jamietanna/sarahseewhy.github.io/_posts/2023-08-16-terraform-best-practices.md

 To me this means it's ok to play around in the console first.
 Click-ops your way to understanding if you will.
 Manually building in the console provides a fast discovery feedback loop (e.g., a resource's mandatory fields or parameters).

 I've experienced both approaches: learning a system through code first and learning a system through the console.
-I have a slight preference for the former if only because I'm a visual learner.
+I have a slight preference for the latter if only because I'm a visual learner.

 As long as there are guardrails in place (ideally a dev or sandbox environment) then the console is a great way to learn.
 Make sure you enable other guardrails as well, I'm thinking a git pre-commit hook or a pipeline job which scans for sensitive data